-Net cash provided by financing activities during the year ended December 31, 2012, was \$70.8 million, which primarily consisted of proceeds from the sale of our Term Preferred Stock, common stock, net borrowings on our Line of Credit and proceeds from the issuance of mortgage notes payable, partially offset by distributions paid to our stockholders and principal repayments on mortgage notes payable.
-Net cash provided by financing activities for the year ended December 31, 2011, was \$22.6 million, which primarily consisted of proceeds from the sale of our common stock and proceeds from the issuance of mortgage notes payable, partially offset by distributions paid to our stockholders, principal repayments on mortgage notes payable and net repayments on our Line of Credit.
+Net cash provided by financing activities during the year ended December 31, 2013, was \$120.2 million, which primarily consisted of proceeds from the sale of common stock and proceeds from the issuance of mortgage notes payable, partially offset by the increase in distributions paid to our stockholders and principal repayments on mortgage notes payable.
+Net cash provided by financing activities for the year ended December 31, 2012, was \$70.8 million, which primarily consisted of proceeds from the sale of our Term Preferred Stock and proceeds from the issuance of mortgage notes payable, partially offset by distributions paid to our stockholders, principal repayments on mortgage notes payable and net repayments on our Prior Line of Credit.